fnadalin/GBC_SUM159PT_paper/README.md

 # GBC SUM159PT paper

-This repository contains the code to reproduce the analysis reported in the article [Multi-omic lineage tracing predicts the transcriptional, epigenetic and genetic determinants of cancer evolution](https://doi.org/10.1101/2023.06.28.546923).
+This repository contains the code to reproduce the analysis reported in the article:

-It features single-cell lineage tracing using genetic barcodes [Dixit *et al.*, 2016] coupled with single-cell RNA and multiome (RNA+ATAC) sequencing (10x).
+Nadalin *et al.* Multi-omic lineage tracing predicts the transcriptional, epigenetic and genetic determinants of cancer evolution. *biorxiv*. https://doi.org/10.1101/2023.06.28.546923

 [Description](##description)
 [System requirements](##system-requirements)